Skip to main content

 How to File a VA Disability Claim for PTSD

-To get disability compensation, veterans should submit a PTSD claim with VA.
-First, veterans can download and fill out VA Form 21-526EZ.
-This can be submitted via mail to the Claims Intake Center, in person at the closest VA Regional Office, or electronically through VA’s website.
+1. First, veterans should download and fill out VA Form 21-526EZThis can be submitted via mail to the Claims Intake Center, in person at the closest VA Regional Office, or electronically through VA’s website.

-• VA Form 21-0781 – Statement in Support of Claimed Mental Health Disorder(s) Due to an In-Service Traumatic Event(s)
+2. In addition to the claim form, VA suggests that veterans seeking PTSD benefits also fill out and submit VA Form 21-0781 – Statement in Support of Claimed Mental Health Disorder(s) Due to an In-Service Traumatic Event(s).

-Tips for Your PTSD VA Claim
+What Evidence to Consider for a PTSD VA Claim

 Medical and Service Records